szstonelee/gointernal/errInErr.md

 # My View

-For some error, we do not need to deal with them.
+For some errors, we do not need to deal with them.

 It is not only for Golang, it is for everything.

-For example, in C, we malloc() something, if it failed, sometimes we can tolerate it, but in most cases, we can not go on.
+For example, in C, we malloc(), if it failed, sometimes we can tolerate it, but in most cases, we can not go on.

-It is the samething for new in C++.
+It is the same thing for *new* in C++.

-In Java, we use exception.
-Java uses checked and unchecked exception fot the solution.
+In Java, we use exceptions.
+Java uses checked and unchecked exception as the solution.
 It is a good idea.
-For example, if OOM, what can we do?
-The best way is to let the application crash and show the OOM message, which is the duty of Java runtime.
-So we can stop our application, do: 1. optimize our code, 2. tuning JVM, 3. add more memory to machine.
+For example, if OOM, which is an unchecked exception, what can we do?
+The best way is to let the application crash and show the OOM message, which is the work of Java runtime.
+So we can stop our application, try: 1. optimize our code, 2. tune JVM, 3. add more memory to machine.

 But Java has some little issues with the checked exception.
 For the IO, Java treats them as checked exception.
 But IO has two kinds.
 One is for network, the other is for file.
 If it is for file, mostly, we can not go on.
 Even for the network, there are two sub situations.
-If it is LAN, the error is not tolerant.
-For example, if you commit a transaction for database, no response return with network error, can you retry?
+If it is LAN, the error is not tolerant in some situations.
+For example, if you commit a transaction for LAN database, but no response return because of a network error, can you retry?
 No!

-In Linux, if you apply for allocation of new memory, but OS can not do it, it just kill some other application to make room for your request.
-Or Linux just kill you to stop the request.
+In Linux, if you request more memory, but the kernel can not do it, Linux just kills some other applications to make room for your memory request, or Linux just kills you to stop the request.

-This is the simple but the right solution.
+The solution is too simple but reasonable.
+Sometimes it is the best approach.

-C++ think construtor can throw exception. but destructor should not throw exception, because construtor apply for new resourcre, destructor works for return resource.
-Return should always success.
+In C++ we think construtor can throw exception. but destructor should not throw exception, because construtor apply for new resourcre and destructor works for closing resource which should always succeed.

 When you code local procedure call (LPC), you do not code like this
 ```